elixir-europe/rdmkit/pages/national_resources/se_resources.md

 ## Authorities and Regulations

-If personal data is processed in your research, contact your institute’s Data Protection Officer, and if available, the Research Data Office (see list at end of page), for guidance on ethical and legal compliance.
+If personal data is processed in your research, contact your university’s or institute’s Data Protection Officer (DPO), and if available, the Research Data Office (RDO) (see list at the end of the page), for guidance on ethical and legal compliance.

 The following is a list of ethical and legal committees, authorities and regulations of interest:

 ### Authorities